-When measuring noise cancelling headphones there are three important pieces of data to generate.
+When measuring noise cancelling headphones there are three important pieces of data to collect.
 Passive Attenuation is the amount of noise that is reduced at the ear simply by the headphones being worn.
-Active Attenuation is the amount of noise that is further reduced by turning on the device’s active cancellation feature.
-Lastly, Total Attenuation is the combined reduction in noise from passive and active sources, and is what the end user of the product will experience.
+Active Attenuation is the amount of noise that is further reduced by turning on the device’s active cancellation circuits.
+Lastly, Total Attenuation is the combined reduction in noise from passive and active sources and is what the end user of the product will experience.

 Two graphs are displayed at the end of the sequence showing both the three original measurements and the three calculations derived from the measurements.
-A table also displays the average of the passive and the active attenuation curves.
+A table also displays the average of the Passive and the Active Attenuation curves.

-- Head and Torso Simulator (B&K Type 4128 or equivalent)
+- HATS (B&K 4128 or equivalent)

 - Small full range loudspeaker

-Hardware Setup & Calibration
+Hardware Setup and Calibration